ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 !!! important "Coverage gaps in Copernicus DEM GLO-30 filled using GLO-90"

     The Copernicus DEM GLO-30 dataset does not provide coverage over Armenia and Azerbaijan.
-In the past, we have not supported On Demand product generation over those areas, due to the lack of DEM coverage.
+In the past, we have not supported On Demand product generation over those areas using the Copernicus DEM option.
 We now use the Copernicus DEM GLO-90 to fill those gaps.

-    The GLO-90 dataset has a pixel spacing of 90 meters, which is not as detailed as the 30-m pixel spacing in the GLO-30 DEM, but it does allow us to provide On Demand products in these regions, where they were previously unavailable.
+    Users should be aware that the GLO-90 dataset has a pixel spacing of 90 meters, which is not as detailed as the 30-m pixel spacing in the GLO-30 DEM.

 Table 1 summarizes ASF's DEM sources.
 Note that in each case, the DEM is resampled to RTC spacing and reprojected to a UTM Zone (WGS84), and a geoid correction is applied before being used for RTC processing.